-I can also build an affordable student model with very simple decoration for 1500 € (1700 lattice braced).
+I can also build an affordable student model with very simple decoration for 2200 € (plywood case and Fedex included)

-I use several bracing styles, on a Torres style, smaller shape or a slightly larger modern plantilla.
+I use several bracing styles, on a Torres style smaller shape or a larger modern plantilla.

 My “traditional” construction is based on a fan derived from the work of Antonio de Torres with Hauser, Romanillos and other modern builders influences making this 19th Century archetypal system suited for modern requirements.
 It is a versatile guitar which can tackle all kinds of music.
 The response is fast, the voice can be tuned ranging from a more refined, musical response to a more gutsy, dry, even slightly flamenco response.

 My second model is based on the work of Robert Bouchet.
 Even if I use the same plantilla and plate tuning as for the Torres, the different bracing fundamentally changes the character of the instrument.
 The tone is refined, velvety, focused, with superb treble sustain.
 In some ways it is a marriage of the Spanish and romantic guitars.
 I believe it is especially suited for baroque music.
 The guitars of Bouchet have been treasured by Julian Bream, Alexandre Lagoya and Ida Presti among others.
 Famous modern makers following this tradition are Antonio Marin Montero and Andrea Tacchi.